Both cross validation and automatic holdout data are used when training your model to provide a reliable estimate of "real world" performance.

 Where can I access the metrics generated from cross validation and automatic holdout?

-From the Analysis overview screen, you can access Kraken model metrics by clicking on the Driver Influence card, the Fit card or the Correlations card and then clicking the Model Metrics button with the yellow submarine icon.
+From the Analysis overview screen, you can access AutoML model metrics by clicking on the Driver Influence card, the Fit card or the Correlations card and then clicking the Model Metrics button with the yellow submarine icon.

 It's important to note that metrics displayed on the model metrics overview screen are based on the automatic holdout data and NOT on the cross validation training data.